Marguerite Zorach: Later years and death

 Marguerite Zorach continued to be a prolific artist until the end of her life.
 In later years, she worked for the Works Progress Administration during the Great Depression.
 Her 1938 oil-on-canvas mural in the lobby at the Peterborough, New Hampshire post office, entitled New England Post in Winter, showed her modernist talent.
 In 1940, she completed the mural Autumn for the WPA in Ripley, Tennessee.
 Marguerite also taught at Columbia University.

 Later in life, she suffered from macular degeneration in her eyes.
 This greatly inhibited her ability to produce textiles, however she was able to continue painting.

 She died in New York in 1968.

 While Zorach was an impressive and prolific artist, it was not until after her death that she received the same recognition as her husband.
 She was a talented painter who was influential in progressing artistic Modernism in the United States.
 Many art historians consider her the "First Woman Artist of California."

 Museum holdings and public works

 The Smithsonian American Art Museum has over two hundred pieces of Zorach's in their collection.
 The collection of the Metropolitan Museum of Art has several Zorach oils and watercolors.
+There are fourteen works by Zorach, including paintings, linocuts, and textile pieces in the collection of the Farnsworth Art Museum in Rockland, Maine.

 The Monticello, Indiana post office contains her 1942 Section of Fine Arts mural entitled Hay Making.